browserengineering/book/book/visual-effects.md

 ```

 Next let's factor a bunch of the tasks of drawing into a new class we'll call
 `Rasterizer`.
-The implementation in Skia is also included, and is relatively
+The implementation in Skia should be relatively
 self-explanatory:

 ``` {.python}